-Livestock exposed to extreme climatic conditions develop adaptive characteristics that help them survive and produce where other animals would succumb.
-They adapt to local feed resources and develop resistance to diseases and parasites.
-Natural selection plays a role, but today’s breeds with their unique combinations of genes would not have emerged without continuous active management and selection by farmers and pastoralists over the 12 000 years since the first livestock species were domesticated.
+Livestock populations exposed to extreme climatic conditions develop characteristics that help them survive and produce where other animals would succumb.
+They adapt to local feeds and develop resistance to diseases and parasites.
+Natural selection plays a role, but today’s breeds, with their unique combinations of genes, would not have emerged without active management and selection by farmers and pastoralists over the 12 000 years that have passed since the first livestock species were domesticated.

 Genetic erosion: counting the loss

 Despite their enormous potential contribution to sustainable development and to reducing hunger and poverty, animal genetic resources for food and agriculture are underutilized and underconserved.
-Of the 7 600 breeds reported to FAO by its Member Countries, more than 1 500 are at risk of extinction or are already extinct.
+Of the approximately 8 200 breeds reported to FAO by its Member Countries, more than 2 500 are at risk of extinction or already extinct.
 During the first six years of this century, more than 60 breeds – almost one a month – disappeared forever, taking with them their unique genetic make-up.
 Losing these breeds is like losing a global insurance policy against future threats to food security.
-It undermines capacity to adapt livestock populations to environmental changes, emerging diseases or changing consumer demands.
+It undermines capacity to adapt livestock populations to environmental changes, emerging diseases and changing consumer demands.

 Maintaining the livestock gene pool

 A challenging task

 The cost of establishing and maintaining animal gene banks is high compared to the equivalent costs for crop gene banks.
 Preserving genetic material from animals requires costly materials and equipment, trained staff and a constant power supply.
 In reality, however, gene banks should serve primarily as a backup to the maintenance of breeds in the production systems where they were developed.
 The overall goal should be to foster long-term sustainable use and development of animal genetic resources – meeting the economic and social needs of livestock keepers and minimizing pressures on the environment and natural resources, while retaining genetic options for the future.
 To do this, many constraints will need to be overcome: